rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

   - `other` An address not covered by the above categories.
 - label: String (optional).
   A label describing the value in more detail.
-- addressVariants: AddressVariant[] (optional).
-  An array of address variants.
-An AddressVariant object has the following properties:
 - fullAddress: String (optional).
   The complete address, excluding type and label.
 This property is mainly useful to represent addresses of which the individual address components are unknown.
 - street: String (optional).
   The street address.
 This MAY be multiple lines; newlines MUST be preserved.
 - extension: String (optional)
   The extended address, such as an apartment or suite number, or care-of address.
 - locality: String (optional).
   The city, town, village, post town, or other locality within which the street address may be found.
 - region: String (optional).
   The province, such as a state, county, or canton within which the locality may be found.
 - country: String (optional).
   The country name.
-     - language: String (optional).
-       The [RFC5646] language tag of this value, if any.
-     - altid: String (optional).
-       An opaque string used to tag property instances as being alternative representations of the same logical property.
 - postOfficeBox: String (optional)
   The post office box.
 - postcode: String (optional).